the-lay/tiler/README.md

     - Mirroring
  - Benchmark with plain for loops, determine overhead

-Motivation & other tiling/patching packages
+Motivation & other packages
 -------------
-I work on semantic segmentation of patched 3D data and I often found myself reusing tiling functions that I wrote for previous projects.
+I work on semantic segmentation of patched 3D data and I often found myself reusing tiling functions that I wrote for the previous projects.
-No existing libraries listed below fit my use case, so that's why I wrote `tiler`.
+No existing libraries listed below fit my use case, so that's why I wrote this library.

-However, other libraries might fit you better than `tiler`:
+However, other libraries might fit you better:
  - [vfdev-5/ImageTilingUtils](https://github.com/vfdev-5/ImageTilingUtils)
     - Minimalistic image reader agnostic 2D tiling tools